-- Sensor mathematical model: At each trigger, the blue light sensor produces a number of points along a line in a coordinate system attached to the sensor frame.
+- Blue Light Laser Sensor mathematical model: At each trigger, the blue light sensor produces several points along a line in a coordinate system attached to the sensor frame.
 This coordinate system needs to be calibrated and data transformed to merge with the machine position.

-- Sensor point data: The point data gathered from the sensor model used is along a line with up to 800 points at each interface with 50 micron apart.
+- Blue Light Laser Sensor point data: The point data gathered from the sensor model used is along a line with up to 800 points at each interface with 50 micron apart.

-- Sensor focal point: Sensor focal point is the point in the middle of the sensor active region.
+- Blue Light Laser Sensor focal point: The Blue Light Laser Sensor focal point is the point in the middle of the sensor active region.
 The machine tool is commanded to bring this point to the intended position during a program execution.
 This is also the point where all the sensor calibration offsets are calculated.

-- Physical attachment of the sensor: Blue light sensor is attached to the spindle of the machine by a specially designed bracket.
+- Physical attachment of the Blue Light Laser sensor: Blue light sensor is attached to the spindle of the machine by a specially designed bracket.
 This allows the sensor to be kept within the tool magazine of the machine for automatic loading and unloading.

-- Blue light laser tests on different materials: Tests have been performed to study the scan data quality of the generated point clouds for different materials.
-A number of materials and parts have been selected which would be for an on machine measurement application.
+- Blue light laser sensor tests on different materials: Tests have been performed to study the scan data quality of the generated point clouds for different materials.
+Several materials and parts have been selected which would be for an on-machine measurement application.

-- Shiny metal surfaces: Calibration and tooling balls that are not coated with non-reflective material has been used to test the data quality.
-Since these type of artifacts are used both for calibration as well as datuming spheres, point cloud quality has been tested and results were good as in the image below.
+- Calibration and tooling balls that are not coated with non-reflective material has been used to test the data quality.
+Since these types of artifacts are used both for calibration as well as datuming spheres, point cloud quality has been tested and results were good as in the image below.

 - Shiny composite material: Both polished and rough composite material are intended parts to use blue light laser sensor.
 The quality of the data gathered on these parts were very good.

-- Plastic automotive part: As plastic injection mold parts are a good candiate for a non-contact scanning application, they have been tested with also good results.
+- Plastic automotive part: As plastic injection mold parts are a good candidate for a non-contact scanning application, they have been tested with also good results.

-- Latching of data with machine tool: The laser system integration with the machine has to provide precise data latching between the machine position and the laser data.
+- Latching of data with machine tool: The blue light laser sensor system integration with the machine must provide precise data latching between the machine position and the laser data.
 This is done by using a trigger signal from an external device and capturing the machine position and the laser data with time stamps.
 The two sets of data are merged into single coordinate system producing the point cloud of the surface scanned.
-This system allows a very fast and robust data capturing between the two separate systems and very easy to integtate to the machine tool controller as it uses existing I/O channels.
+This system allows a very fast and robust data capturing between the two separate systems and very easy to integrate to the machine tool controller as it uses existing I/O channels.

 4. Machine Tool as a Coordinate Measurement Machine:

-Machine tools can be used to perform complex dimensional measurement functions, much like the coordinate measuring machines by using a touch probe or a laser scanner.
-However, there are a number of factors that could change the machine tool characteristics and affect the quality of the measurement data.
+Machine tools can be used to perform complex dimensional measurement functions, much like the coordinate measuring machines by using a touch probe or a laser scanner for on-machine metrology.
+However, there are several factors that could change the machine tool characteristics and affect the quality of the on-machine measurement data.
 Unlike the coordinate measuring machines, machine tools are exposed to large forces during the manufacturing process.
 Their geometry could also change due to thermal effects as they are located at the shop floor and generate heat by the cutting process as well.
-In order to perform complex dimensional measurement functions on a machining center, certain procedures have to be put in place to assure the reliability of the dimensional measurements.
+In order to perform complex dimensional measurement functions on a machining center, certain procedures must be put in place to assure the reliability of the dimensional measurements.
 These procedures help monitor these changes and adapt the system parameters to achieve measurement results within the specified uncertainty budgets.